 Both magnetic surveys and drilling operations, depends on accurate recording and monitoring of the position of the measuring platform and drill rig.
 Therefore it may be useful to combine ground based magnetometer data as discussed above with precise positioning from GNSS services (TIO services).

 Users of this service are resource exploitation companies and entities that are working with such companies or are generally performing mapping campaigns to search for natural resources.
-The following products are targeted toward the resource exploitation domain provides alerts and information on the local external magnetic field measured on ground and local geomagnetic induced geoelectric field.
+The products targeted toward the resource exploitation domain provides alerts and information on the local external magnetic field measured on ground and local geomagnetic induced geoelectric field.
 Some of the main products directed towards the resource exploitation companies are the following:

 Interplanetary medium at L1

 - Near-Earth solar wind forecasts (WSA-Enlil + Ensemble)